sjml/drax/src/assets/pages/user_guide.md

 In Markdown you don't have control over things like font size or color; those are for the designer to figure out.
 You indicate what parts of the text are supposed to mean, and focus on your words.
 As a writer, it's very freeing to not have to fiddle with getting it to look good.

+For details about Markdown, see [this guide](/#/pages/markdown).

 ## Annotations
 (coming soon)

 ## Advanced Usage
-If you're interested in administering a repository for use with Drax, or installing your own version of it, please see the [administration documentation](./Administration.md).
-If you want to modify Drax or fix a bug that you found, see [development documentation](./Developing.md).
+If you're interested in administering a repository for use with Drax, or installing your own version of it, please see the [administration documentation](https://github.com/sjml/drax/blob/master/devdocs/Administration.md).
+If you want to modify Drax or fix a bug that you found, see [development documentation](https://github.com/sjml/drax/blob/master/devdocs/Developing.md).